How to Improve Sperm Production

 For your first visit to the clinic, you should have a minimum of 3 days sexual abstinence (time since your last ejaculate).

 You may need fewer hours or more hours for the optimal sample, but 3 days is a good place to start.

 Stay Well Hydrated

-Smoking not only has the potential to decrease sperm counts and motility, it can increase the number of ROS (reactive oxygen species) in your semen and cause lower rates of fertilization.
+Smoking not only has the potential to decrease sperm production and quality, it can increase the number of ROS (reactive oxygen species) in your semen and cause lower rates of fertilization.

 Your body does not like the inhalation of carcinogenic toxins like nicotine, tar, and carbon monoxide, as well as formaldehyde, ammonia, hydrogen cyanide, arsenic, and DDT.
 Your overall health will improve when you quit and along with that your semen quality will improve.

 In some states marijuana is now legal; smoking marijuana will lead to an increase in your body’s production of estrogen, which causes a drop in testosterone levels which will lead to a drop in semen quality.